tabwrangler/tabwrangler/README.md

 - **Restore a tab**: Click any row to reopen that tab.
 Tabs marked with a 🌿 icon will restore with their full browsing history (back/forward buttons) and scroll position.
 - **Search**: Use the search box to filter tabs by title or URL.
-- **Sort**: Sort the list by close time, page title, domain name, or time the tab was open.
 - **Remove**: Delete individual saved tabs from the list, or clear the entire Tab Corral at once.
 - **Statistics**: The header shows how many tabs Tab Wrangler has closed in total.